Security-Onion-Solutions/securityonion-docs/elsa-to-elastic.rst

 -  this creates yet another copy of the data and so it is essential that you have plenty of free space
--  Logstash only has parsers for the current version of Bro, so older Bro logs may not parse correctly
+-  Logstash only has parsers for the current version of Zeek, so older Zeek/Bro logs may not parse correctly

 Upgrade Process
 ---------------